Dani3lSun/docker-db-apex-dev/README.md

 2. **Download missing Software Components**

 Thus you have to agree to the License Agreement of Oracle for parts of this Docker Image, you have to download the Install Files by your own.
-You can take the direct Downlink Links from [download_urls.txt](https://github.com/Dani3lSun/docker-db-apex-dev/blob/master/files/download_urls.txt) in [files](https://github.com/Dani3lSun/docker-db-apex-dev/tree/master/files) directory.
+You can take the direct Download Links from [download_urls.txt](https://github.com/Dani3lSun/docker-db-apex-dev/blob/master/files/download_urls.txt) in [files](https://github.com/Dani3lSun/docker-db-apex-dev/tree/master/files) directory.

 **Place all downloaded files in the** [files](https://github.com/Dani3lSun/docker-db-apex-dev/tree/master/files) **directory!**